-Instant photo sharing is so ubiquitous today, it’s easy to remember that it was alien to us just a few decades ago.
+Instant photo sharing is so ubiquitous today, it’s easy to forget that it was alien to us just a few decades ago.

-Even in the 90s, images on the internet were very slow to load on dial-up.
-Cell phones were few and far between, and most didnt have a camera or a connection to the world wide web.
+Even in the 90s, images on the internet were slow to load over dial-up.
+Cell phones were few and far between, and most people didn’t have a camera or a connection to the internet.
 Today, more photos are taken every two minutes then were taken in the entire 19th century, and more than 500 million photos are uploaded to the Internet and shared every day.

-With this new technology come some privacy drawbacks, and we’re still a long way from the utopian future predicted on Star Trek.
-If your photos fall in the wrong hands, they can be used against you, or wind up being used for commercial purposes.
+With this new technology comes some privacy drawbacks, and we’re still a long way from the utopian digital future predicted on the sci-fi series of yesteryear.
+If your photos fall into the wrong hands, they could be used against you, or wind up being used for undesirable purposes.

-One in ten hiring managers admit to rejecting applicants, due to ‘inappropriate’ use of social media.
-Many people post images they later regret sharing, or even have unflattering or embarrassing images of them posted without their permission.
-And even if you share photos willingly, you could be giving away more information than you realize.
+One in ten hiring managers admits to rejecting applicants, due to ‘inappropriate’ use of social media.
+Some people may post images online that they later regret sharing, while others run the risk of having unflattering or embarrassing images of them posted without their permission.
+Even if you share photos willingly, you could still be giving away more information than you realize.

-What does it take to keep your images safe?
+What does it take to keep your images safe online?

 While swearing off photo sharing altogether may work, it’s not necessary to cut yourself off from modern technology in order to protect your privacy — you just need to know how to use it safely.
-Follow the guide below, and you’ll be able to keep sharing while still safeguarding your privacy.
+Follow the guide below, and you’ll be able to keep sharing your snaps while safeguarding your privacy online.

 Transcript: Keeping Your Personal Photos Private

 Smartphones and social media have made it easy to share snapshots of your life with friends and family.
-Sometimes, we share out photos with total strangers.
+Sometimes, we even share our photos with total strangers.
 But don’t let the scare stories put you off.
-In a just few steps, you can still upload and tag your snaps whilst being in control of who can see what.
+With just a few steps, you can still upload and tag your photos whilst remaining in control of who can see what.

 The State of Sharing

-Pictures are the most popular content to share on social media.
+Pictures are the most popular content shared on social media.